 - An employer may not require applicants to take medical examinations or answer any disability-related questions.
-The employer may ask a job applicant or employee about his or her ability to perform job-related functions and may respond to an applicant's or employee's request for reasonable accommodation.
+The employer may ask about a job applicant’s or employee’s ability to perform job–related functions and may respond to an applicant’s or employee's request for reasonable accommodation.

 - Once a conditional offer of employment has been made, the employer may require a medical examination or ask disability-related questions, provided that the examination or question is job-related and consistent with business necessity and all entering employees in the same job classification are subject to the same examination or question.

 - An employer may require medical examinations or ask disability-related questions of an employee, provided that the examination or question is job-related and consistent with business necessity.